-We rely, and expect we will continue to rely, on third-party contract manufacturers to manufacture our preclinical and clinical trial product supplies and the raw materials used to create our product candidates.
-We do not own manufacturing facilities for producing such supplies, and we do not have long-term manufacturing agreements.
+We rely, and expect we will continue to rely, on third-party contract manufactures to manufacture our preclinical and clinical trial product supplies and the raw materials used to create our product candidates.
+We do not own manufacturing facilities for producing such supplies, and we do not have longterm manufacturing agreements.
 Furthermore, the raw materials for our product candidates may be sourced, in some cases, from a single-source supplier.
 If we were to experience an unexpected loss of supply of any of our product candidates or any of our future product candidates for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.
-For example, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of our product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken to contain COVID-19 or treat its effects.
 We cannot assure you that our preclinical and clinical development product supplies or raw materials will not be limited, interrupted, or be of satisfactory quality or continue to be available at acceptable prices.
 In particular, any replacement of a manufacturer could require significant effort and expertise because there are a limited number of qualified replacements.
 The technical skills or technology required to manufacture our product candidates may be unique or proprietary to the original manufacturer and we may have difficulty transferring such skills or technology to another third party and a feasible alternative may not exist.
 These factors would increase our reliance on such manufacturer or require us to obtain a license from such manufacturer in order to have another third-party manufacture our product candidates.